-I write about it in more detail here: https://scissortaildigital.com/the-one-place-to-never-store-your-digital-photos/
+I write about it in more detail here: The One Place to NEVER Store Your Digital Photos

 A: iCloud is a sync.
 You can certainly use it, but don’t count it as one of your three copies.
 Remember that syncs are really only one copy of your photo – essentially a mirror.